nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > Pursuance thereof ; and all       Treaties made  , or      which shall be     made  , under   the
 # NSg       W?      .
 V/C NSg/I/J/C NPl/V    NSg/V .
 NPrSg/C I/C   VX    NSg/VX NSg/V .
 NSg/J/P D
 > Authority of the United States  , shall be     the supreme Law   of the Land  ; and the
 # NSg       P  D   J      NPrSg/V .
-VX    NSg/VX D   NSg/J   NSg/V P  D   NPrSg .
+VX    NSg/VX D   J       NSg/V P  D   NPrSg .
 V/C D
 > Judges in every State shall be     bound   thereby , any   Thing in the Constitution or
 # NPrPl  P  D     NSg/V VX    NSg/VX NSg/V/J W?      .
 I/R/D NSg/V P  D   NPrSg        NPrSg/C
 > Laws  of any   State to the Contrary notwithstanding .